Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 Simple functions, such as getters, may be written inline in the header file, but other functions should be written in the source file.

-Group library includes after project includes, and in alphabetic order.
+Group project includes first, followed by library includes.
+All in alphabetic order.
 Like this:
 ```c++
 // Good
 #include "card.h"